CS5010-Partner/PDP-CustomerCode/Readme.md

 ### File Package:
 * **IFile** - IFile represents the methods implemented by the classes which implement IFile interface.
 * **PPMFile** - PPMFile represents the image file format which is in PPM.
 It implements the IFIle interface to implement the file methods.
+* **JPEGFile** - JPEGFile represents the image file format which is in JPEG.
+It implements the IFile interface to implement the file methods.
+* **BMPFile** - BMPFile represents the image file format which is in BMP.
+It implements the IFile interface to implement the file methods.
+* **PNGFile** - PNGFile represents the image file format which is in PNG.
+It implements the IFile interface to implement the file methods.

 >### *IImage* :
 > IImage represents the model interface and the methods that are required for the model.